-HM Revenue and Customs (HMRC) will take ‘enforcement action’ to get the money - you may be able to avoid this if you contact them.
+HM Revenue and Customs (HMRC) will take ‘enforcement action’ to get the money if you don’t pay your tax bill.
+You may be able to avoid this if you contact them.

 There are a number of enforcement actions HMRC can take to get the tax you owe.
 They can: